mregganddairy/pythia-trash/README.md

 Assignment5: attempt at implementation of electroweak effects inorder to calculate contributions from W and Z to the muon distribution in LO using standalone pythia.

 Assignment6: Using POWHEG .lhe files to calculate contributions from W and Z to the muon distribution in NLO.

+Assignment7: Plots rapidity and pt distributions of W/Z for multiplle different pdfs and compares them.
+Additionally, it plots any PDFs of interest contained within LHAPDF.